vantu-fit/E-commerce-saga/README.md

   - Orchestrator service: responsible for managing the saga orchestration.
   - Media service: responsible for managing media files.
   - Mail service: responsible for sending emails.
+  - Comment service: responsible for managing comments and rating for recommendation system.
 - Database: 5 databases are used in this project.
   - Account database (PostgreSQL 15): responsible for storing user accounts, tokens.
   - Product database (PostgreSQL 15): responsible for storing products, categories.